 \section{Learning to Build Robust Graphs with Function Approximation}

-We will now discuss the key ingredients behind the \approachname algorithm: a scalable approach for learning how to build robust graphs.

-While the problem formulation described in Section~\ref{problem} may allow us to work with a tabular RL method, the number of states quickly becomes intractable -- for example, there are approximately $10^{57}$ labeled, connected graphs with 20 vertices~\cite{oeisNumGraphs2020}.
-We thus require a means of considering graph properties that are label-agnostic, permutation-invariant, and generalize across similar states and actions.
+While the problem formulation described in Section~\ref{problem} may allow us to work with a tabular RL method, the number of states quickly becomes intractable -- for example, there are approximately $10^{57}$ labelled, connected graphs with 20 vertices~\cite{oeisNumGraphs2020}.
+Thus, we require a means of considering graph properties that are label-agnostic, permutation-invariant, and generalise across similar states and actions.
 Graph Neural Network architectures address these requirements.
-In particular, we use a graph representation based on a variant of structure2vec (S2V) \cite{dai_discriminative_2016}, a GNN architecture inspired by mean field inference in graphical models.~\footnote{We note that the problem formulation does not depend on the specific GNN or RL algorithm used.
-While further advances developed by the community in these areas~\cite{maronProvablyPowerfulGraph2019,hesselRainbowCombiningImprovements2018} can be incorporated, in this paper we focus on aspects specific to the challenges of optimizing the global properties of graphs.} Given an input graph $G=(V,E)$ where nodes $v \in V$ have feature vectors $\mathbf{x}_v$, its objective is to produce for each node $v$ an embedding vector $\mu_v$ that captures the structure of the graph as well as interactions between neighbors.
-This is performed in several rounds of aggregating the features of neighbors and applying an element-wise non-linear activation function such as the rectified linear unit.
+In particular, we use a graph representation based on a variant of structure2vec (S2V) \cite{dai_discriminative_2016}, a GNN architecture inspired by mean field inference in graphical models.~\footnote{The problem formulation does not depend on the specific GNN or RL algorithm used.
+While further advances developed by the community in these areas~\cite{maronProvablyPowerfulGraph2019,hesselRainbowCombiningImprovements2018} can be incorporated, in this paper we focus on aspects specific to the challenges of optimising the global properties of graphs.} Given an input graph $G=(V,E)$ where nodes $v \in V$ have feature vectors $\mathbf{x}_v$, its objective is to produce for each node $v$ an embedding vector $\mu_v$ that captures the structure of the graph as well as interactions between neighbours.
+This is performed in several rounds of aggregating the features of neighbours and applying an element-wise non-linear activation function such as the rectified linear unit.
 For each round $k \in \{1,2,...,K\}$, the network simultaneously applies updates of the form: